sagar8080/data-fusion-engineering/README.md

 ----

 ### In-Depth Analytics Performed

+The SQL scripts housed in the [analytical_queries](./analyze/analytical_queries.sql) file of the repository provides in-depth SQL queries to find the answers to our analytical questions with a further scope provided by the [potential_queries](./analyze/potential_analysis.sql) file.

 #### Weather Statistics of NYC
 - **Question:** What are the average weather conditions in each borough of NYC between 2009 and 2024?